How to Get Rid of Tomato Hornworms Naturally: 6 Ways to Save Your Tomato Plants

 Bt spray is quick to handle caterpillar issues as the bacteria keeps on going.
 An added benefit is it is nontoxic to mammals and bees.
 However, Bt WILL kill ALL caterpillars (including Monarchs) so be careful when spraying it.
 If you have the space you can support monarchs by creating a safe space for them far away from any overspray.

 Following packaging directions, I mix a small amount into a spray bottle and spray it on leaves.
-You can also syringe some up and stick it directly into any spots that show where one has bored into your plants.
+You can also syringe some up and stick it directly into any spots that show where one has bored into your garden plants.

 Soapy Water Spray